Enhancing Long-term RAG Chatbots with Psychological Models of Memory Importance and Forgetting: User Experiment

-In summary, our experiments show that a cosine similarity threshold between 0.75 and 0.8 provides the best balance between precision and recall.
-Thus, our choice of 0.8 is optimal, as it maximizes performance without sacrificing too much recall, ensuring the retrieval of the most relevant memories while maintaining precision.

-\paragraph{Top-\textit{k} Retrieval} Using the same 612 QA pairs from the LUFY-Dataset, we retrieved the top 10 memories for each question and analyzed the position of the correct memory among them.
-The results are shown in Table~\ref{fig: Top-k}.
-Notably, we found that 85\% of the correct memories appear within the top 5, with only marginal improvement when increasing \textit{k}.
-This suggests that selecting the top 5 memories is effective for conversational RAG chatbots, aligning with previous studies on RAG systems in non-conversational settings \citep{li2024retrieval}.
-Aligning our method with the concept of RIF \citep{hirst2012remembering}, we retrieved the top 2 memories despite the higher effectiveness observed with the top 5.

-\paragraph{Precision, Recall, F1 Score} We assessed the models' ability to remember using the QA pairs collected in the User Experiment.
-After each session, we asked each model the questions and calculated three scores: Precision, Recall, and F1 Score.
-The results are shown in Table~\ref{tab: PrecisionRecallF1}.
+\paragraph{Evaluations with QA pairs} We assessed the models' ability to remember using the QA pairs collected in the User Experiment.
+After each session—and, for MemoryBank and LUFY, also after their respective forgetting processes (Naive RAG does not include a forgetting process)— we asked each model the full set of questions accumulated up to that point and calculated Precision, Recall, and F1 Score based on its responses.

+To ensure consistency and objectivity, responses were scored by GPT-4o, an LLM.
+The exact prompt used for evaluation is detailed in Appendix~\ref{appendix: Prompt for judging whether the response is correct or not}.
+Summary results are presented in Table~\ref{tab: PrecisionRecallF1}, while the full set of results is available in Appendix~\ref{appendix: Complete Results}.

-A sharp decline of more than 14\% in recall was observed for Naive RAG, indicating that without a forgetting mechanism, recall performance degrades as the conversation progresses.
-LUFY outperformed Naive RAG in Precision and surpassed MemoryBank across all metrics in all sessions.
+Naive RAG achieved the highest recall overall, because of its lack of a forgetting mechanism.
+However, this came at the cost of lower precision compared to LUFY, suggesting that it retrieved more irrelevant or outdated information.
+LUFY outperformed both Naive RAG and MemoryBank in Precision, and surpassed MemoryBank across all metrics in all sessions, indicating a more effective method of measuring importance than MemoryBank.

-\paragraph{Memory matching rate} To numerically analyze how closely the remaining memories align with human annotators, we calculated the agreement probability with annotators on whether a memory is important.
-As shown in Table~\ref{tab: Agreement probability}, LUFY outperforms MemoryBank in all sessions except for S3.
-However, it is not yet on par with human performance.

-\paragraph{Case Analysis} We further provide examples that vividly illustrate LUFY's ability to remember and bring up important topics.
-In example (a), although this conversation was not mentioned in later sessions, LUFY judged the memory as important due to its high arousal score, which aligns with the annotators' assessment.
-This memory would have been forgotten in MemoryBank, as MemoryBank only evaluates importance based on the number of times the memory is retrieved.
-In example (b), we demonstrate LUFY's ability to recall recent and significant topics from the last session.
-We consider this an essential capability of chatbots since humans discuss recent events 70\% of the time \citep{dunbar1997human}.
+\paragraph{Memory matching rate} To evaluate how closely system-selected memories align with human judgments, we measure the average pairwise agreement between each system and individual human annotators.
+For each session, we compare the binary importance labels produced by the model with those assigned by each annotator, and compute the proportion of system-selected memories that were also marked as important by that annotator.